Your Essential Breastfeeding Tips and Positions

 1. Listen for your baby swallowing while nursing, typically after several sucks.

-2. Keep an eye on your baby to see if he appears satisfied for a few hours after the feeding session.
-For example, your baby’s arms will most likely be relaxed with open palms, signaling that he is full and content.
+2. Keep an eye on your baby to see if they appear satisfied for a few hours after the feeding session.
+For example, your baby’s arms will most likely be relaxed with open palms, signaling that they’re full and content.

 3. Before a feeding, your breasts may feel full and firm, but after a feeding they will feel softer.
 This is a sign your little one has been fed.
 As time goes by you’ll notice this difference less.
 You may think your breasts are completely empty of milk, but know that your breasts are always in the process of producing milk.

-5. Keeping track of your little one’s wet and dirty diapers helps you know he's eating well.
-In your baby’s first month, he may produce about six or more wet diapers a day with light-colored urine, and have three to four bowel movements a day that are soft and yellowish in color.
+5. Keeping track of your little one’s wet and dirty diapers helps you know they’re eating well.
+In your baby’s first month, they may produce about six or more wet diapers a day with light-colored urine, and have three to four bowel movements a day that are soft and yellowish in color.
 Later on, the frequency of bowel movements may decrease.

 If you’re ever concerned that your baby isn’t eating enough, call your healthcare provider—don’t wait for the next scheduled checkup.